teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 ##I never get any time for personal development.
 Help!

-You are responsible for your own schedule and for working with your pod colleagues to fulfil your project responsibilities and achieving your development goals.
+You are responsible for your own schedule and for working with your colleagues to fulfil your project responsibilities and achieving your development goals.

-If your chapter lead and pod lead has agreed support for your development goal that includes some company time, then make sure you put that time into your schedule.
+If your chapter lead has agreed support for your development goal that includes some company time, then make sure you put that time into your schedule.
 This will also be taken account of in your personal billability target.

 In practice only you can effectively balance project and personal development time so make sure you’re regularly managing your schedule and commitments to ensure you achieve both.